prislb/ggplot_deepdive/README.md

 Throughout upcomingo versions of this repository, I will build on gpplot2 graphs iteratively to progressively create more complex and complete data visualizations.

+You can also see the Kaggle notebook [here](https://www.kaggle.com/code/priscilalpezbeltrn/ggplot-deep-dive-in-progress)